The following section presents the methods used to determine the total expenses that can be reimbursed for cultural workshops in the schools.

 Specialized materials or equipment rental

-- The school must include GST and QST, after verifying in the Répertoire culture-éducation whether the artist or writer is subject to them.
+- The school must pay GST and QST, after verifying in the Répertoire culture-éducation whether the artist or writer is subject to them.